Models, Methods, and Artifacts Useful in Project Management

 • Gulf of execution and evaluation

-• Motivation Models:
+• Motivation Models

 • Hygiene and motivation factors

-• Intrinsic versus extrinsic motivation
+• Intrinsic vs. extrinsic motivation

 • Theory of needs

-• Theory X, Theory Y, and Theory Z
+• Theory X, Theory Y, Theory Z

-• Change Models:
+• Change Models

 • Managing Change in Organizations